hyyc116/paper-grouping/linear_regression/README.md

-# paper-grouping
+# paper-grouping (Desperated)
 Scientific paper grouping algorithm is based on the citation distribution.
-We use an heuristic method to find xmin and xmax, and group papers into three levels: low-cited papers, medium-cited papers, and highly-cited papers.
+We use an adjusted R square to evaluate the most suitable power law fitting line to the citation distribution, and group papers into three levels: low-cited papers, medium-cited papers, and highly-cited papers.

 ### Environment requirement

     * numpy
     * scipy
     * matplotlib
+    * scikit-learn

 ### Usage

     usage: python main.py [options] --input [input citation file path] --output [output figure path]

     optional arguments:
       -h, --help            show this help message and exit